hayhan/loganalyzer/README.md

 ## **Porting to Other Systems**

 By default, the logs come from Cable Modem system.
-To analyze other system's logs, need port several application dependent files as followings: logparser/preporcess_CM.py logparser/Drain2_CM.py oldschool/knowledgebase_CM.py
+To analyze other system's logs, need port several application dependent files as following: logparser/preporcess_cm.py logparser/Drain2_cm.py oldschool/knowledgebase_cm.py